-Like other isolated regions, Gisborne took speedily to the air and the first timetabled air service in 1935 was even before its first rail link.
-East Coast Airways of Gisborne operated the Gisborne–Napier service with DH84 aircraft in 1935, and later extended its services to Palmerston North.
+Like other isolated regions, Gisborne took speedily to the air and had its first timetabled air service in 1935, before its first rail link.
+East Coast Airways of Gisborne initially operated the Gisborne–Napier service with DH84 aircraft, and later extended its services to Palmerston North.
 In 1938 it amalgamated with Palmerston North-based Union Airways.
-In 1939 it was possible to fly from Gisborne to Auckland (via Ōpōtiki and Tauranga) and Palmerston North (via Napier).
+By 1939 it was possible to fly from Gisborne to Auckland (via Ōpōtiki and Tauranga) and Palmerston North (via Napier).
 Air links north and south have remained important for Gisborne ever since.

-Gisborne local Percy Stevens was transmitting radio as early as 1921.
+Gisborne local Percy Stevens was making radio broadcasts as early as 1921.
 He established the station 2YM (later 2ZM and 2XM) in 1923.
-It remained in Stevens’s ownership, after the government bought out most other stations from 1936, until his death in 1963.
+The Labour government bought out most other stations from 1936, but 2YM remained in Stevens’s ownership until his death in 1963.